-Tongue and groove is used in conjunction with wood floorboards, sheet paneling, wainscot, and any number of other materials where a tight, solid seam is required between separate pieces.
+Tongue and groove are often used in conjunction with wood floorboards, sheet paneling, wainscot, and any number of other materials where a tight, solid seam is required between separate pieces.

-- Tight join, requiring minimal amount of nailing or gluing to hold together.
+- Tongue and groove floors feature tight seams, requiring a minimal amount of nailing or gluing to hold the boards together.

-- Can be difficult to fit the tongue into grooves, especially with boards have become swollen due to humidity.
+- It can be difficult to fit the tongue into grooves, especially with boards that have become swollen due to humidity.

-- Tongues can easily break off, unless special care is taken.
+- The tongues can easily break off unless special care is taken.

-- Difficult, if not impossible, to disassemble pieces that have been joined with tongue and groove.
-Tongue and groove wood floors usually cannot be disassembled without significant breakage.
+- It's difficult, if not impossible, to disassemble floorboards that have been joined with tongue and groove.
+Tongue and groove wood floors usually cannot be taken apart without significant breakage.